On the Computational Complexity of Metropolis-Adjusted Langevin Algorithms for Bayesian Posterior Sampling

-for some universal constant $C_1$.
-Therefore, the problem of bounding the mixing time can be converted to verify the assumptions in Lemma~\ref{lemma:conductance}.
+It is worth noting that since $\Phi_s(v)$ is a decreasing function of $v$, by replacing $\Phi_s(v)$ with its lower bound $\Phi_s=\Phi_s(\frac{1}{2})$, one can obtain a mixing time bound via $s$-conductance.
+However, instead of simply considering the worst case, the integral $\int_{\frac{4}{M_0}}^{\frac{1}{2}} \frac{\dd v}{v\,\Phi_s^2(v)}$ averages over $\Phi_s(v)$, offering a possible improvement in the dependence on warming parameter $M_0$.
+To establish a lower bound for the $s$-conductance profile, we can employ the ``overlap argument" frequently used in the literature~\citep{pmlr-v134-chewi21a,JMLR:v21:19-441,10.2307/30243694,wu2022minimax}, that is, 1.~prove a log-isoperimetric inequality for $\mu$; 2.~bound the total variation distance between $T(x,\cdot)$ and $T(z,\cdot)$ for any two sufficiently close points $x, z$ in a high probability set (not necessarily convex) of $\mu$.
+We leave a detailed description of this argument to Appendix~\ref{app:profile}.}

 Among previous works of mixing time analysis of MALA,~\cite{JMLR:v21:19-441} study the problem of sampling from general smooth and strongly log-concave densities, using the technique of $\Omega$-restricted conductance profile.
 Their bound has a double logarithmic $\log\log M_0$ dependence on the warmth parameter $M_0$ under certain regime (of step size $h$), and a sub-optimal $\m O(d)$-dependence on the dimension.
-The reason is that to bound the $\Omega$-restricted conductance profile $\Phi_{\Omega}(v)$, they require the set $E=\Omega$ to be convex in their version of lemma~\ref{lemma:conductance}, which may lead to a smaller $\psi$ and deteriorate the dimension dependence in the mixing time.
 On the other hand,~\cite{pmlr-v134-chewi21a} study the same problem as~\cite{JMLR:v21:19-441} and obtain a mixing time bound with an optimal $\m O(d^{\frac{1}{2}})$-dependence, based on the $s$-conductance technique.
 However, the bound in~\cite{pmlr-v134-chewi21a} has a quadratic dependence on $\log M_0$.
-By utilizing our $s$-conductance profile argument, we can improve their bounds from $h^{-1}\log(\frac{M_0}{\epsilon})$ to $\max\{h^{-1}\log(\frac{\log M_0}{\epsilon}),\, \log M_0\}$, where $h$ is the step size used in Theorem 3 of~\cite{pmlr-v134-chewi21a}.
+By utilizing our $s$-conductance profile argument, when $\log M_0$ and $h^{-1}$ are not of constant order, we can improve their bounds from $h^{-1}\log(\frac{M_0}{\epsilon})$ to $\max\{h^{-1}\log(\frac{\log M_0}{\epsilon}),\, \log M_0\}$, where $h$ is the step size used in Theorem 3 of~\cite{pmlr-v134-chewi21a}.